cse110-sp24-group19/cse110-sp24-group19/admin/cipipeline/phase1.md

 * Code quality metrics reporting
   * Quality evolution chart tracks quality of issues, complex files, duplication, and code coverage.
 Currently based on Codacy default quality gates.

-* Automatic issue generation and breakdown by severity and category
+* Automatic issue generation and breakdown by severity and category when a commit is pushed

-*
+* Requires these default quality thresholds to be met before merging (May revise in the future)
-*
+  * Otherwise merge will be blocked

 ### JSDocs